 - 1. Attend an information session - 2.
 Log into IPT and create a new password - 3.
-Fully fill out the field application and submit it within IPT, including a resume by the deadline communicated by the Field Office - 4.
-Set up a time to meet with the field placement coordinator to discuss interests in the field - 5.
+Fill out the field application in its entirety and submit it in IPT, including a resume, by the deadline communicated by the Field Office - 4.
+Set up a time to meet with the Field Placement Coordinator to discuss interests in the field - 5.
 Fill out a "Request and Agreement for Work Site Placement" form if there is an interest to be placed at your place of work.
-A student may talk to the field coordinator about this option, and get the form from the field office.
-See "Placement in Work Settings" below - 6.
+A student may talk to the field coordinator about this option, and get the form from the field office. \See "Placement in Work Settings" below - 6.
 After hearing where one is referred, call or email the point of contact within the week - 7.
-Contact the field office if there is any trouble getting through to an agency - 8.
-Go in for an interview at the agency - 9.
-Sign up for the field seminar course - 10.
+Contact the field office if there is any trouble contacting or communicating with an agency - 8.
+Attend an interview at the agency - 9.
+Register for the field seminar course - 10.
 Begin field placement after attending first field seminar class - 11.
 Keep track of your hours and follow field seminar class syllabus